clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 }
 ```

-The main advantage of this is formatting is that it is rather simple and feels a lot like how
+The main advantage of this is the formatting is rather simple and feels a lot like how
-one would work with a single csv.
+one would work with a single CSV file.
 The disadvantage, that I personally see since I may be missing
-some, is that it differs in the way that W3C recommends one follow if they have multiple csv files.
+some, is that it differs in the way that W3C recommends one follow if they have multiple CSV files.

 Here is an example from their website (example 35) of how they handle multiple CSV files.